zsmith3/Music-of-Minecraft-Chrome-Extension/README.md

 ## Acknowledgements

-This project is heavily inspired by the [Animal Crossing Music Extension](https://github.com/JdotCarver/Animal-Crossing-Music-Extension).
-It may also have used some of their code.
+- This project is heavily inspired by the [Animal Crossing Music Extension](https://github.com/JdotCarver/Animal-Crossing-Music-Extension).

-The options page uses the [Bootstrap](https://getbootstrap.com/) framework.
+- The options page uses the [Bootstrap](https://getbootstrap.com/) framework.
+- The [ES6-Promise](https://github.com/stefanpenner/es6-promise) polyfill is also used.